kojiynet/k-gsl-compilation-tool/README.md

 # kgslc
-A tool to help compile GNU Scientific Library
+A tool to help build GNU Scientific Library